How to Repair Your Credit for Free

 Yes, but it’s usually advisable to go through the credit bureaus instead for most disputes.
 If you think the original issuer of the information made a clerical mistake and would correct the error easily, you can contact them directly.

-However, the process described above is the best way to ensure disputed information is removed promptly.
-If you decide to make a dispute to a creditor, keep detailed records.
-Note anyone you talked to on the phone, with time, date and what was discussed.
+However, the abovementioned process is the best way to ensure that disputed information is removed promptly.
+If you decide to make a dispute with a creditor, keep detailed records.
+Note anyone you talked to on the phone, with time, date, and what was discussed.

-And, if this method doesn’t work, you can still go to the credit bureaus to make a formal dispute.
+If this method doesn’t work, you can still file a formal dispute with the credit bureaus.

 Can I make disputes online or by phone?

 You can make disputes online.
 All three credit bureaus provide online portals on their websites where you can make disputes.
-Some people choose to do this because it easier than sending letters (and cheaper than certified mail).
+Some people do this because it is easier than sending letters (and cheaper than certified mail).

-However, we recommend making disputes by certified letter with return receipt requested.
-It’s easier to keep track of correspondence.
-You also now when the dispute was received.
-And some statistics show that letter-based disputes have a higher chance of success.
+However, we recommend making disputes by certified letter with the return receipt requested.
+It’s easier to keep track of correspondence, and you also know when the dispute was received.
+Some statistics show that letter-based disputes have a higher chance of success.

 You cannot make disputes by phone, although you can request hard copies of your credit report by phone.